 Coffee beans contain many compounds, such as caffeine and catechols, that are known to boost the production of stomach acid.
-Regular brewed coffee can cause heartburn, so if you suffer from any of these chewing a whole bean is probably going to make your condition worse.
+Regular brewed coffee can cause heartburn (4), so if you suffer from any of these chewing a whole bean is probably going to make your condition worse.

 Increased cholesterol (5) from drinking coffee is well documented, and some brewing methods are better than others.
 However, when eating coffee, rather than drinking it could possibly lead to increased production of low-density lipoprotein (LDL) – that’s the bad cholesterol.

 And finally, if you’re pregnant or if you’re breastfeeding, you should limit your caffeine intake, but hey, I’m no doctor, so if you are unsure, it’s best to seek medical advice.

 All of these negatives are not just isolated to eating coffee beans; drinking coffee will also carry the same risks.

 What Are The Best Coffee Beans To Eat?